forc-db/ForC/how_to/edit_the_data_(overview).md

 # How to edit ForC Data (Basic instructions)
 We strongly reccommentd that you discuss any substantive changes with the database PI (@teixeirak) before proceeding.
+Also, if  you are planning to make a contribution that will take more than a few days to complete, we recommend creation of an issue in Github to alert database owners about the changes intended to be made.
+This will avoid potential duplication of efforts and allow database owners to provide any necessary guidance.

 ## Setting up to edit ForC on your desktop

-1. If you are planning to make a substantial contribution that will take more than a few days to complete, we recommend creation of an issue in Github to alert database owners about the changes intended to be made.
-This will avoid potential duplication of efforts and allow database owners to provide any necessary guidance.

-2. Create a new branch in Github in the [ForC](https://github.com/forc-db/ForC/tree/master/data) repository with your username as the branch name.
+1. Create a new branch in Github in the [ForC](https://github.com/forc-db/ForC/tree/master/data) repository with your username as the branch name.
 This allows you to edit the data on your own, and then when you’re finished, a moderator will review the changes you’ve made before they are merged with the data in the master branch.

-3. Clone the ForC repository to your desktop (e.g., using GitHub Desktop application).
+2. Clone the ForC repository to your desktop (e.g., using GitHub Desktop application).
 Instructions on cloning repositories are [here](https://help.github.com/desktop/guides/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop/).
 This gives you local copies of the folders and associated files.
     a.
 Before looking at any data on your local file, you should make sure you have the current version, as this data can be revised simultaneously.

         i.
 Navigate in Github Desktop to the ForC repository (under “Current repository” in upper left).